scrunglebunky/Yup/README.md

 # TO DO / THOUGHT DUMP
 ## LEVELS
+- [ ] Contain more background info, like speeds, changes in speed,
 - [x] Loading all JSON files
 - [x] Loading a "world order" file in the levels folder (ignored by the level loader) that says what order the files go into
 ## MISC